 Cisco Unified Contact Center Express (Unified CCX or CCX) offers a packaged bundle for building a customer contact center for branch or midmarket deployments that handle as many as 400 agents.
 Multiple packages are offered, plus a selection of optional advanced features.
 Cisco Unified CCX integrates closely with Unified CM and offers smart call routing, contact management, reporting, interactive voice response, and management of voice, email, chat, and social media requests.
 Unified CCX includes Cisco Finesse, a browser-based desktop agent that needs no client installation.
 Special options include conditional routing, projected-wait-time messages, and workforce and quality management.

 Cisco Mobile Connect for Single Number Reach

-Mobile Connect, popularly referred to as Single Number Reach, allows users to be called from a single number that rings simultaneously on their Cisco desktop VoIP Phone and their mobile phone.
-Users can switch active conversations between their desktop IP phone and their cell phone without disruption.
-Calls that are not answered can be redirected to a Unity or Unity Connection voicemail account.
-Users can create personal access lists that specify which calls get extended to different endpoints.
+Mobile Connect, commonly known as Single Number Reach, allows users to be reached from one phone number that rings at the same time on their desktop IP Phone and their cell phone.
+Users can transfer active conversations between their desktop VoIP phone and their cell phone seamlessly.
+Unanswered calls can be transferred to a Unity or Cisco Unity Connection voicemail account.
+Users can create personal access lists that specify which calls are extended to different phones.